-Why is reducing waste to landfill so important?
+Why is reducing food and green waste to landfill so important?

-If green waste is added to your household rubbish bin, it is dumped in landfill.
+If food and green waste is added to your household rubbish bin, it is dumped in landfill.
 In landfill it decomposes without oxygen (anaerobically).
 This process produces odorous gases and methane, which has a global warming potential 25 times greater than carbon dioxide.

-By recycling your green waste you prevent it going to landfill, which helps reduce greenhouse gas emissions and odour and leachate production.
+By recycling your food and green waste you prevent it going to landfill, which helps reduce greenhouse gas emissions and odour and leachate production.
 Find out if your local council collects food waste in your green waste bin.
 If your council doesn’t, why not set up a compost bin at home or find a neighbour who has one already?

 Composting is better for the environment

-Composting turns green waste into a range of high quality, natural soil conditioning products such as mulches, composts, blended soils and potting mixes used in landscaping, horticulture and agriculture.
-These products take green waste back to earth, enriching the soil and helping to grow healthy crops and pastures that produce food for everyone.
-Today’s green waste can grow tomorrow’s lunch!
+Composting turns food and green waste into a range of high quality, natural soil conditioning products such as mulches, composts, blended soils and potting mixes used in landscaping, horticulture and agriculture.
+These products take food and green waste back to earth, enriching the soil and helping to grow healthy crops and pastures that produce food for everyone.
+Today’s food and green waste can grow tomorrow’s lunch!

 Everyone benefits, including the earth!

-Whichever way you look at it, when you recycle your green waste correctly everyone wins.
+Whichever way you look at it, when you recycle your food and green waste correctly everyone wins.